 I know I know, you are dying to see how a 6000 dollar train ride actually looks from inside.
 The pictures below are from The Golden Chariot.
 The other trains have a slightly different interior but the ambience they create is equally royal.

 Golden Chariot Train: Best Luxury Train In Train?

 As I said before, I do recommend travelling on a luxury train in India.
 And I believe it may just be the best way to travel across India, provided you have the budget.

-And last but not last, for a country like India, that is so vast and culturally rich, a train or a road journey is the best way to travel.
+And last but not least, for a country like India, that is so vast and culturally rich, a train or a road journey is the best way to travel.
 It allows you to not only see more but also calculate the cultural shift you experience more closely.

-Disclaimer: I was on a blog trip with The Ministry of Tourism of India to experience The Golden Chariot.
+Disclaimer: I was on a blog trip with The Ministry of Tourism of India to experience The Golden Chariot train.
 While my trip was sponsored by tourism, all recommendations are solely personal.
 I wasn’t paid to write a biased report in any way.
 I only recommend what I personally try and find worth appreciating.